graphicalmethods/serverless-llamas/README.md

 This takes anywhere from 6min to 9min to load.
 Inference after init is more "reasonable" and around 30s-40s in testing.

+---
+**2024-03-22 Update**
+There now exists an arm branch.
+Llama.cpp has been updated to build for arm64.
+Ollama doesn't want to play well with colima and hasn't been modified.
+So far there seems to be no difference between arm and amd64.

 ### Tested Models
 - [Phi-2](https://huggingface.co/TheBloke/phi-2-GGUF)
 - [Phi-2-DPO](https://huggingface.co/TheBloke/phi-2-dpo-GGUF)